glotzerlab/signac/.github/ISSUE_TEMPLATE/bug_report.md

 ### To reproduce

-Please copy & paste the code that is triggering the issue into this section and describe the context and prior steps that lead to the problem as detailed as possible.
+Please copy & paste the code that is triggering the issue into this section and describe the context and prior steps that lead to the problem with as much detail as possible.

 ### Error output